caronc/apprise-api/README.md

 docker pull caronc/apprise:latest

 # Start it up:
-# /config is used for a persistent store, you do not have to mount
+# /config/store  is used for a persistent store, you do not have to mount
 #                this if you don't intend to use it.
+# /config is used for a spot to write all of the configuration files
+#         generated through the API
 # /plugin is used for a location you can add your own custom apprise plugins.
 #         You do not have to mount this if you don't intend to use it.
 # /attach is used for file attachments